zeehio/addon-base/README.md

 # Quick and dirty fork

-this is just some quick test
+this is just some quick test.

 # Home Assistant Community Add-on: Base Images